Credential Lifecycle

 credential_updated

-One or more attributes contained in the Digital Credential are changed.
-The error_description field MUST contain a list of updated attributes.
+One or more information contained in the Digital Credential are changed.
+The error_description field SHOULD contain a human-readable text describing the general parameters updated without specifying each one.

 {